 Raleigh Durham Airport Parking

 RDU airport has several parking options: Premier, Central, Express, and Economy.

-Their Premier is closest to the terminals, right across the walkway that connects the lot to the building.
+Their Premier Parking is closest to the terminals, across the walkway connecting the lot to the building.
 Next is Central, which is next to Premier.

 Take our advice: if you want the best option for less than $10/day, with door-to-door shuttle service, park at Fast Park & Relax, referenced below.
 Better yet, sign up for their rewards and park there all the time at locations across the United States.

 You can see how full the RDU lots are on the RDU website, which shows a real-time percentage of fullness/emptiness.

 Our favorite parking is offsite at Fast Park & Relax.

 You cannot beat the price and service.
 Both are great and for less than $8/day.
 Their shuttle bus takes you as close to door-to-door as you can get from your car to the airport.
 You need to add approximately 10 to 15 minutes extra time to park here, so there's time for the shuttle bus to get you to the airport terminal.

 During peak times, you want to consider reserving a parking spot at the Fast Park & Relax RDU airport location, which you can do online ahead of time.